mui/mui-x/docs/src/pages/components/data-grid/accessibility/accessibility.md

 The [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices/#grid) provides valuable insight on how to make the grid highly accessible.

+## Density

+You can change the density of the rows and the column header.

+### Density selector

+To enable the density selector you need to compose a toolbar containing the `GridDensitySelector` component, and apply it using the `Toolbar` property in the grid `components` prop.

+The user can change the density of the data grid by using the density selector from the toolbar.

+{{"demo": "pages/components/data-grid/accessibility/DensitySelectorGrid.js", "bg": "inline"}}

+To hide the density selector add the `disableDensitySelector` prop to the data grid.

+### Density prop

+The vertical density of the data grid can be set using the `density` prop.
+The `density` prop applies the values determined by the `rowHeight` and `headerHeight` props, if supplied.
+The user can override this setting with the toolbar density selector, if provided.

+{{"demo": "pages/components/data-grid/accessibility/DensitySelectorSmallGrid.js", "bg": "inline"}}

 ## Keyboard navigation

 The grid responds to keyboard interactions from the user as well as emitting events when key presses happen on the grid cells.